pglevy/sms-com/index.md

 - Record a 3-song demo on GarageBand.
 - Play and sing all Taylor Swift's songs off her new album.
-- Start a band.
 - Audition for a show, gig, or theatrical production.
-- Write music for a film or video production with my friends.
+- Write songs for a musical or music for a film production.
 - Accompany my community choir group.
+- Play holiday music at family gatherings.

 [Back 👆]({{site.url}})